Do Large Language Models Perform Latent Multi-Hop Reasoning without Exploiting Shortcuts?: Experiments

-\paragraph{Latent composability performance varies across bridge entity types.} Our analysis reveals that state-of-the-art LLMs demonstrate strong latent composability for certain types of relation compositions, particularly when considering the type of bridge entity that connects the single-hop facts.
-Figure~\ref{fig:latent_composability_e2} shows the latent composability for two out of the four bridge entity types where the size of the subset of the queries is statistically significant (the results for all four types are in Appendix Figure~\ref{fig:latent_composability_e2_full}).
-Notably, when single-hop facts are connected with country-type bridge entities, the latent composability of Claude 3.5 Sonnet and GPT-4o reaches 82.6\% and 84.5\%, respectively.
-However, the performance varies significantly across bridge entity types, with year-type bridge entities showing latent composability of 6.7\% and 5.7\% for Claude 3.5 Sonnet and GPT-4o, respectively.
+\paragraph{Latent composability performance varies across bridge entity types.} Figure~\ref{fig:latent_composability_e2} shows the latent composability for two out of the four bridge entity types where the size of the subset of the queries is statistically significant (the results for all four types are in Appendix Figure~\ref{fig:latent_composability_e2_full}).
+Notably, the latent composability of Claude 3.5 Sonnet and GPT-4o reaches 82.6\% and 84.5\%, respectively, when the single-hop facts are connected with country-type bridge entities, but only 6.7\% and 5.7\% when the facts are connected with year-type bridge entities.
 The rate of improvement in latent composability with the number of known single-hop facts also varies across different bridge entity types.

-These findings have important implications for evaluating LLMs' latent multi-hop reasoning abilities, as the overall score on \dataset{} is significantly influenced by the distribution of bridge entity types in our dataset.
-Due to our co-occurrence-based filtering process during dataset construction, year-type bridge entity cases comprise the majority of the dataset, while most test cases with other bridge entity types were filtered out.
-However, if the dataset had been constructed with mostly country-type bridge entity cases, the measured latent composability would have appeared much stronger.
-Therefore, when evaluating the latent multi-hop reasoning ability of LLMs, it is crucial to have diverse types of bridge entities, consider the distribution of the types of connected facts, and analyze performance separately for different types.

-\paragraph{Latent composability is significantly lower compared to CoT composability.} Figure~\ref{fig:cot_composability} shows \textit{CoT composability}, which is calculated as the ratio of the cases where the model correctly answers the multi-hop query using a CoT-triggering instruction (Appendix~\ref{sec:instruction}).
-CoT composability is notably higher than latent composability shown in Figure~\ref{fig:latent_composability}; while GPT-4o can correctly answer 92.8\% of the multi-hop queries of the whole dataset with CoT reasoning, it can only answer 7.6\% of the cases with latent reasoning.
-Also, there are almost no cases where latent reasoning succeeds but CoT reasoning fails (Appendix Figure~\ref{fig:composability_ratio}).

-\paragraph{The effectiveness of increasing model size is significantly higher for CoT composability.} Figure~\ref{fig:comparative_cot_composability} shows the comparative composability calculated using the model predictions obtained with CoT reasoning.
-Comparison with the counterpart with latent reasoning shown in Figure~\ref{fig:comparative_latent_composability} highlights that CoT composability scales much more effectively with the model size compared to latent composability, which shows that naively increasing the number of parameters cannot be an efficient solution for enhancing the latent multi-hop reasoning ability of LLMs.
+Our finding implies that it is important to consider the dataset distribution and perform per-relation-composition analysis when evaluating latent multi-hop reasoning (explanation in \S\ref{sec:distribution_importance}).
+Drawing from prior works, we speculate that the high composability of country-related queries might stem from more frequent exposure to learning country-related facts together or in composition during pretraining (explanation in \S\ref{sec:why_bridge}).